raspberrypilearning/morse-code-virtual-radio/worksheet.md

 ![](images/jumper_wires_key.png)

-Choose the pull up or down configuration you want to use and connect the female ends to the appropriate GPIO pins on your Raspberry Pi; use the above diagrams as a guide. *Make a note of which configuration you're using as you'll need to incorporate it into your programming later.*
+Choose the pull up or down configuration you want to use and connect the female ends to the appropriate GPIO pins on your Raspberry Pi; use the above diagrams as a guide. **Make a note of which configuration you're using as you'll need to incorporate it into your programming later**.

 ## Detect the key position through the GPIO pin value